ccapdev1920T2/x22g5/README.md

 # DLSU Arrows Express Line 1 Reservation [x22g5]
-This a web application that allows students and faculty members to make a reservation for the Arrows Express Line 1 shuttle service of DLSU.
+This is a web application that allows students and faculty members to make a reservation for the Arrows Express Line 1 shuttle service of DLSU.

 ## Features
 ### Universal